kosl/inverter-connect/README.md

 * Bootstrap and create default user settings by just call `./cli.py edit-settings`
 * Change the settings for your needs
 * ...use the commands... ;)
-* Setup systemd service to publish the inventer values to a Home Assistant instance via MQTT
+* Setup systemd service to publish the inverter values to a Home Assistant instance via MQTT

 Currently just clone the project and just start the cli (that will create a virtualenv and installs every dependencies)

-Note: Please enable https://www.piwheels.org/ if you are on a Raspberry Pi !
+Note: Multiple inverters are possible by specifying `--ip` and model with `--inverter`

 e.g.:
 ```bash